-3.4 Roles and responsibilities
+3.4.
+Roles & Responsibilities

-- Audit, Risk and Compliance Committee - is the Committee of the Post Office Limited Board which reviews and approves Postmaster Support policies. - Risk and Compliance Committee - is the standing committee of the Group Executive who review and approve Postmaster Support policies for recommendation to the Audit, Risk and Compliance Committee. - Retail Engagement Director - is the policy owner, who must comply with the governance responsibilities set out at section 6.1. - Head of Contract Management & Deployment - is accountable for the deployment of this policy, for supporting Post Office personnel who carry out actions under this policy and for regularly reviewing the effectiveness of this policy and for drafting any amendments to it that may be required. - Contract Advisor(s) - is (are) responsible for deploying the procedures set out in this policy.
+- Franchise Partnering Director - is the policy owner, who must comply with the governance responsibilities set out at section 6.1. - Head of Contract Management & Deployment - is accountable for the deployment of this policy, for supporting Post Office personnel who carry out actions under this policy and for regularly reviewing the effectiveness of this policy and for drafting any amendments to it that may be required. - Contract Advisor(s) - is (are) responsible for deploying the procedures set out in this policy.
 The Contract Advisor(s) form part of the Contracts Team.